Marcos-Fernando/EDTA-GUI/README.md

 Data input begins with the following fields:
 * **Email Address:** To start the annotation process, enter a valid email address.
 This is a optional field and is used to send notifications about the status of the analysis.
 While the email facilitates communication, the annotation occurs locally, so keep the system running during the process.

 * **Genome Data:** Upload the input file containing the complete genome sequence in FASTA format, along with a corresponding CDS file (optional).
 You must provide at least one genome file.
 The optional CDS file will only be considered if it is linked to a genome; otherwise, it will be ignored.
 Use the Browse button to select files from your local system.
 By clicking the "+" icon, you can add more fields to upload additional genome and CDS files.
+By clicking on the "-" icon, you can remove the added field.

 Next, the interface presents additional features, this subsection provides advanced configuration options for the analysis.
 * **Coding DNA Sequence:** Required.
 A coding sequence file in FASTA format.
 The CDS file provided in this field will be used to fill in any missing CDS files from the Genome Data list.
 If no CDS files are specified in the genome list, this CDS file will be applied to all genomes.